smaurice101/readthedocs/docs/source/jsonprocessing.rst

    * - datetime
      - This is the path to any datetime field.
    * - msgid
-     - This is the path to any MSG ID of the json
+     - This is the path to any MSG ID of the json.
+You can add

+       multiple JSON paths here separated by comma.
+This is a

+       good way to extract additional information for dashboards.

-       message or blank.
+       Or, leave blank.
    * - latlong
      - This needs to be path to latitude